neuralgraphdatabases/awesome-logical-query/README.md

 </details>

+### EFOk queries

+Introduced by (EFOk-CQA) [EFOk-CQA: Towards Knowledge Graph Complex Query Answering beyond Set Operation](https://arxiv.org/abs/2307.13701) with 741 query types in total.

+Featured by:
+- existential first-order queries with more than multiple variables.
+- combinatorial space with multi-edge and cyclic queries

 ### Type-Aware Datasets

 In addition to a normal graph of entities (instances) a-la BetaE datasets, the type-aware datasets offer an additional set of classes, classes hierarchy (from a pre-existing ontology), and `instanceOf` links between entities and classes.